heyitsmeuralex/wew/doc/syntax.md

 ## Structure

-* No semicolons.
+Expressions/statements are terminated by either newlines or semicolons.
+The behaviour is similar to Python's: **when in parentheses or square brackets, newlines are ignored**.

-* Whitespace is mostly ignored.
+Other than that, whitespace is ignored.
-* Expressions/statements can be seperated by only a single space, newlines are not special.

 ## Comments